BryanTheLai/StackRAG-Backend/README.md

 ### 1.1 Project Overview

-This guide details the **AI CFO Assistant** ingestion pipeline.
+This guide details the **AI CFO Assistant** ingestion pipeline and discusses the strategic considerations for the full system.
 This system enables Small and Medium Businesses (SMEs) to securely upload their financial documents and receive reliable, context-aware answers to questions about their finances.
 It leverages Retrieval-Augmented Generation (RAG), AI Tool Use (Function Calling), and a robust backend built on Supabase.

 ### 1.2 The Problem: Financial Insight Bottleneck